 A sustainable blue economy fits within the boundaries of our ocean’s ecosystems.
-Truly integrated maritime policies, adequate economic and legislative incentives, supportive public and private financial and investment flows, as well as successful implementation of ecosystem-based Marine Spatial Planning are all important means to help us get there.
-Healthy ecosystems, well-managed Marine Protected Areas and good environmental status must be the basis for sustainable development, not separated from it.
+Truly integrated maritime policies, adequate economic and legislative incentives, supportive public and private financial and investment flows, as well as successful implementation of ecosystem-based Maritime Spatial Planning (MSP) are all important means to help us get there.
+Healthy ecosystems, well-managed Marine Protected Areas (MPAs) and good environmental status (GES) must be the basis for sustainable development, not separated from it.

 According to a 2020 assessment by the European Commission, the EU’s blue economy generates over €750 billion and employs 5 million people.
 However, with all EU waters currently failing to achieve good environmental status for assessed fish stocks, paired with a 40% decline in global marine life over the last 40 years, we cannot continue to operate under the guise that the ocean is so vast that human activity cannot affect it.

 What WWF is doing